Regulation C10: Research Degrees (excluding Professional Doctorates)

 6.3 If you are dissatisfied with the decision under paragraph 6.2 above you can appeal the decision (see Regulation B6 Academic Appeals).

-7.1 If you persistently fail to maintain a satisfactory standard of work the Research Degrees Committee can withdraw you from the University at any stage in your programme of study.
+7.1 If you fail to remain in good academic standing the relevant committee can withdraw you from the University at any stage in your programme of study.

-7.2 The following are examples of persistently failing to maintain a satisfactory standard of work:
+7.2 The following are examples of failure to remain in good academic standing:

 (b) dangerous and/or unsatisfactory professional conduct;

-(c) failing to pass or fulfil the requirements for any assessment which you must take as part of your programme of study;
+(c) failing to pass or fulfil the requirements for any assessment which you must take as part of your programme of study.

 8.1 A leave of absence is an approved absence from the University.
 The absence period is a minimum of one month up to a maximum of 12 months, normally.
 During this time you must not undertake your studies.
+Leaves of absence will automatically extend the end date up to the maximum period of registration.

 8.3 You can request a leave of absence for the following reasons: